chesio/bc-security/README.md

 Note: _Known IP address_ is an IP address from which a successful login attempt had been previously made.
 Information about successful login attempts is fetched from [event logs](#events-logging).

+You can mute all email notifications by setting constant `BC_SECURITY_MUTE_NOTIFICATIONS` to `true` via `define('BC_SECURITY_MUTE_NOTIFICATIONS', true);`.
+If you run a website in multiple environments (development, staging, production etc.), you may find it disturbing to receive email notifications from development or any environment other than production.
+Declaring the constant for particular environment only is very easy, if you use a [multi-environment setup](https://github.com/chesio/wp-multi-env-config).

 ### Events logging

 BC Security logs both short and long lockout events (see [Login Security](#login-security) feature) and [checksums verification](#checksums-verification) alerts.